 Painter, collage, mixed media and fiber artist

 When I was 16 I picked up a pen, started to draw and knew how.
 Drawing led to painting, then added creating sculptural cloth art dolls, sewing clothing of all kinds, aprons, purses, wallets, wall hangings, pincushions, banners and more.
 Along the way have made many collages and lately been printing images of collages and paintings onto fabric and embellishing with beads, sequins and decorative stitching.
-I love trying new mediums and recently added little shrine assemblages to the mix.
-Working with silicon molds and metals is a whole new experience!
+My accordion coloring book featuring The Golden Rule from 9 different sources comes with colored pencils and is suitable for all ages, including adults!

 "I collect objects that are burnt, broken,

 I collect old, discarded items: some natural like bones or wood, some man-made, like wheels or rusty wire.
 I look for old things that show the graphic effects of aging: the beauty and harshness of the breaking-down over time of all things.
 I collect objects that are burnt, broken, rusty, crushed, bent, and stained: these things naturally imply a history or narrative.
 I stitch or bolt them together in a very un-craftsmanlike manner, and assemble a relatively crude and unrefined piece of art.
 My assembled artwork is intended to tell a story or convey a message greater than the individual items would project separately.
 The interpretation of that message is left to the viewer.